FreeApophis/TrueCrypt/Readme.txt

    environment variable 'PKCS11_INC' pointing to the directory where the PKCS #11 header files are installed.

-4) Open the 'TrueCrypt.sln' solution in Microsoft Visual Studio 2008.
+4) Open the solution file 'TrueCrypt.sln' in Microsoft Visual Studio 2008.

 5) Select 'All' as the active solution configuration.